Solar diverter vs heat pump hot water: making the right choice for Perth homes

 - Your existing hot water tank is less than 8 years old and in good condition

-- You want low upfront cost and fast payback
+- You want low upfront cost and a fast payback

-- You're already using an A1 tariff and generating meaningful solar midday surplus
+- You're on an A1 tariff and generating meaningful solar surplus at midday

 - You don't have space for an outdoor heat pump unit

-- Your existing hot water system is approaching replacement age (10+ years for resistive systems)
+- Your existing hot water system is approaching replacement age (10-plus years for resistive systems)

 - You're replacing a gas hot water system and want to electrify